 - You have a problem of placenta previa or placental abruption

 - You have preeclampsia or maternal anemia

 - You are bleeding heavily

 DCC after a C-section is not as easy as it is after a normal delivery.
 It is because the uterus is cut in a cesarean section, and it will not contract the same way as it does after a vaginal birth.

-Delayed cord clamping can put the mother at the risk of hemorrhage.
+Delayed cord clamping can put the mother at risk of hemorrhage.
 But modern medicine follows a few methods to facilitate safe DCC during a C-section.

-- Your doctor or midwife will make an incision on the abdomen and gently pull out the baby’s head.
+- Your doctor will make an incision on the abdomen and gently pull out the baby’s head.
 The moment the baby starts to breathe and cry, the doctor eases out the shoulders and leaves the baby to push off the incision.
 The cord remains until the baby is out completely.

-- When the baby is delivered entirely with the placenta and the umbilical cord attached to it, it is referred to as a lotus birth.
+- When the baby is delivered entirely with the placenta and umbilical cord attached to it, it is referred to as a lotus birth.
 The cord is usually left uncut and falls off naturally after a few days.

 - Immediate skin-to-skin contact is also appropriate while delaying the cord cutting.
 The newborn may be placed on the abdomen or legs or held by the surgeon to the placental level until the cord is cut.

 - Another safer approach is milking the umbilical cord.
 It also facilitates the transfer of blood from the placenta and is similar to delayed cord clamping.
-The doctor will manually milk the cord to move the blood into the baby (13).
+The doctor will manually milk the cord to move blood into the baby (13).